-The first thing I did was start exercising.
+- The first thing I did was start exercising.
 I had avoided exercise because of the pain in my joints, but the doctors kept telling me that exercise would help.
 They suggested I swim, as this is non-weight bearing, but I don’t have a pool that is convenient.

-Next, I started replacing all my old mercury tooth fillings.
-The studies are mixed as to the final result but I had read enough that I was convinced.
+- Next, I started replacing all my old mercury tooth fillings.
+The studies are mixed as to the final result, but I had read enough that I was convinced.
 If mercury is slowly leached into my system by these old fillings, then this is something I can change.
 I finished that process last October, 2009.

 - The next component of my healing program had to be diet.
 It was the toughest one for me as I liked my diet just fine!
 However, I started reading many vegetarian diet books.
 The library has a good selection.
-I liked “Eat to Live’ by Joel Fuhrman, M.D. and “McDougall’s Medicine: A Challenging Second Opinion” by John A. McDougall.
-I tried being a vegan for a six weeks but the diet seemed too limiting.
+I liked “Eat to Live’ by Joel Fuhrman, MD and “McDougall’s Medicine: A Challenging Second Opinion” by John A. McDougall.
+I tried being a vegan for six weeks but the diet seemed too limiting.

 I know a joy and peace now that was not there for all those years.
 I try to focus on living each day to the fullest as if it were my last.
-I take care of myself better.
+I am better at taking care of myself.
 I take a nap in the afternoon as necessary.
-I started doing genealogy research as this was the perfect hobby, as much can be done on the computer in your home and you can stop anytime you want.
+I started doing genealogy research as this was the perfect hobby since much can be done on the computer in your home.